leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/triple-boot.md

 # Boot manager configuration

-Since Windows probably replaced the macOS configuration on the EFI partition, we'll fix that and also get the three operating systems working using a single boot manager to keep it as simple as possible.
+Since Windows probably replaced the macOS configuration on the EFI system partition, we'll fix that and also get the three operating systems working using a single boot manager (rEFInd) to keep things simple.

 ## Fixing OpenCore

-Boot using the macOS USB stick and from the OpenCore boot picker select the macOS installation that's already present in your internal SSD drive.
+1. Boot using the macOS USB stick and from the OpenCore boot picker select the macOS installation that's already present in your internal SSD drive

-1. Once at the desktop run [MountEFI](https://github.com/corpnewt/MountEFI) and mount both the USB and internal SSD EFI partitions
+2. Once at the desktop run [MountEFI](https://github.com/corpnewt/MountEFI) and mount both the USB and internal SSD EFI partitions
-2. Copy the EFI folder from the USB to the internal SSD EFI partition.
+3. Copy the EFI folder from the USB to the internal SSD EFI partition.
+Your _Linux distro_ and _Microsoft_ folders should already be present.
 Your EFI system partition should look like this:
 ```
 EFI System Partition/
 └── EFI/